About The WoodenBoat Store

 Check out our BOATHOUSE CAM so you can check out the view from here.

-All of our products are backed by our unconditional guarantee, plus no special forms, authorizations, or secret handshakes are needed to return/exchange something.
+Any item you order from us has a promise of satisfaction, or simply return it.
+No special forms, authorizations, or secret handshakes are needed to return/exchange something.
 Simply include a note with the returned item to let us know what you’d like us to do.
+For more, click ORDERING.

 How to Reach Us